bhoffman0/CSAwesome2/_sources/Unit1-Using-Objects-and-Methods/topic-1-13-constructors.rst

    :answer_d: Turtle t = new Turtle(100, 100, world1);
    :correct: d
    :feedback_a: You must use the new keyword to create a new Turtle.
-   :feedback_b: All turtle constructors take a world as a parameter.
+   :feedback_b: All turtle constructors take a world as an argument.
    :feedback_c: The order of the parameters matter, so this would cause a syntax error.
    :feedback_d: This creates a new Turtle object in the passed world at location (100,100)